willyb321/elite-journal/readme.md

 ## Whats it actually do then?

-Basically it allows the average joe to have a look at the journal log in a nice easy to read format.
+Basically it allows the average joe to have a look at the journal log for [Elite: Dangerous](https://www.elitedangerous.com/) in a nice easy to read format.

 ## How to get it?
 Download a [setup .exe](https://github.com/willyb321/elite-journal/releases/latest) from the releases page, and then run it.
 It will automagically update when you run the application from now on!